 - The American National Red Cross, including its chapters and branches.

 - Incorporated federal instrumentalities that are not wholly owned by the United States, unless federal law permits taxing them.
 Examples of the former include: federal reserve banks, federal credit unions, federal land banks, and federal home loan banks.

-If you are unsure whether an agency, corporation, or other organization fits into one of the categories listed here, please contact the California Department of Tax and Fee Administration (CDTFA) Customer Service Center for help at 1-800-400-7115 (TTY:711).
+If you are unsure whether an agency, corporation, or other organization fits into one of the categories listed here, please contact the California Department of Tax and Fee Administration (CDTFA) Customer Service Center for assistance at 1-800-400-7115 (CRS:711).

 Please note: Sales to individual members of the armed services do not qualify for this exemption even if the merchandise is billed through an exempt organization such as a service exchange or officers’ mess.
 In addition, sales to State of California agencies and state political subdivisions—counties, cities, and special districts (such as irrigation, fire, and school districts)—are generally taxable.
 This holds true even if the purchase is made using federal funds.

 Please note: This publication summarizes the law and applicable regulations in effect when the publication was written, as noted.
 However, changes in the law or in regulations may have occurred since that time.
 If there is a conflict between the text in this publication and the law, decisions will be based on the law and not on this publication.

 U.S. Government Bankcards

 The GSA SmartPay Program provides charge card services to federal government agencies and organizations for use in conducting official business.
 All U.S. government debit and credit cards:

 - Are issued to federal employees,